nnn1590/pxview/README.md

 - [react-navigation](https://github.com/react-community/react-navigation) is the official react-native navigation solution.
 It is extensible yet easy-to-use
 - [react-native-paper](https://github.com/callstack/react-native-paper) is a Material Design library for React Native (Android & iOS)
 - [react-native-localization](https://github.com/stefalda/ReactNativeLocalization) is a library to localize the ReactNative interface
-- [react-native-firebase](https://github.com/invertase/react-native-firebase) is a A well-tested feature-rich modular Firebase implementation for React Native.
-Supports both iOS & Android platforms for all Firebase services.
-It is use in this project for crash reporting and analytics.
 - [normalizr](https://github.com/paularmstrong/normalizr) normalizes nested JSON according to a schema
 - [reselect](https://github.com/reactjs/reselect) is a selector library for Redux that is efficient and can compute derived data, allowing Redux to store the minimal possible state.
 - And more..